Here are some of the basic parts of a typical publishing contract. Try not to fall asleep.

 This sounds like a spy novel, but actually this is the part where you promise the publisher that your book isn’t plagiarized, that you control all the rights, that any recipes are not injurious to the user, etc. etc. Basically you promise on your life that everything in your book is kosher and you accept responsibility for it.

-There are many many many other sections, but I think you get the picture.
-These are the biggies.
+There are often many many many other sections in a publishing contract, but these are the biggies.